 You can rearrange and resize editors and views as you like, and you can also open further views and close those you don’t need.
 A certain arrangement of views and editors is called a perspective.
 YT comes with a few pre-defined perspectives.
 However, you can create and save your own perspectives or even overwrite the pre-defined ones.
 To save a perspective, select Window → Save Perspective As.

 Detailed information on the Eclipse workbench, targeted especially to software developers, is available in the Eclipse "Workbench User Guide".
-Alternatively, select Help → Help Contents in the main menu to open the Eclipse Help window.
+Alternatively, select Help → Open Help in the main menu to open the Eclipse Help window.
 You will find the „Workbench User Guide” in the navigation menu on the left-hand side.

 The YT workbench